vladchimescu/chemgen/README.md

 Furthermore Python and Slurm scripts are available for performing predictions using high-performance computing.
 The class for storing and cross-validating interactions is in `Python/predictor.py`.
 Some useful functions are in `Python/chemgen_utils.py`.

-Prediction / classification of synergies and antagonisms is based either on
-+ single-compound chemical genetics data in *E. coli* and *Salmonella* (`Python/chemgen-prdict.py`)
+Prediction / classification of synergies and antagonisms is based on single-compound chemical genetics data in *E. coli* and *Salmonella*.
-+ structural motifs / molecular fingerprints such as circular ECPF4 fingerprints (`Python/struct-predict.py`)

 ## Hyperparameter Optimization